Anushkaa Foundation for Eliminating Clubfoot

 • Train the trainer

-- Current we have 32 Master Trainers Developed
+Till date, we have successfully developed 32 Master Trainers through this initiative.

 Impact Metrics